lifewithalacrity/www.LifeWithAlacrity.com/_posts/2023-08-09-echoes-history.md

 ## Conclusion

 The time for action is now.
 The dreams of self-sovereign identity that were first imagined at RWOT2 and ID2020 have been made realities by standards such as DIDs[^7] and Verifiable Credentials[^8].
 Numerous companies have emerged to support these standards, while governments are beginning to adopt them.
-Perhaps most importantly, the European Union is in the process of rolling out eIDAS[^9] as an ecosystem of electronic identity.
+Simultaneously, the European Union is in the process of rolling out eIDAS[^9] as an ecosystem of electronic identity.
 We are at a tipping point where the standards for future identity will be set in the days, months, and scant years ahead.

 At this crossroads, we could go the way of recording too much information.
 We could create great honeypots of data for use or abuse by future regimes, or even by criminals.
 By recording our gender, our sexual orientation, our religion, our political affiliation, or even just our favorite books, movies, and songs, we could open ourselves up to future discrimination or worse.
 This would be the way of Lentz.

-Or, we could normalize the minimization of information.
-We could create systems that follow [the original goals of self-sovereign identity](https://www.blockchaincommons.com/musings/origins-SSI/) by allowing the person represented by an identity to decide what information goes out.
+But there's another path, one that normalizes the minimization of information.
+As self-sovereign identity designers, we must ask if we are protecting our users; we can do so by following [the original goals of self-sovereign identity](https://www.blockchaincommons.com/musings/origins-SSI/), by allowing the person represented by an identity to decide what information goes out.
+Simultaneously, we can do our best to influence the design of eIDAS and other more centralized systems to similarly adopt rules of data minimization and selective disclosure.
 This would be the way of Carmille.

+We are a crucial crossroads in the design of digital identity.
 When the next history books are written, we must be Carmille, not Lentz.

 ---